 He served 10 years with the British Police Service, rising to the rank of Detective Chief Inspector.
 He has conducted internal affairs investigations, commanded a tactical firearms unit, and has extensive experience with criminal investigation.
 His research interests include regulatory and enforcement strategy, fraud control, corruption control, and operational risk management.

 He holds an MA in mathematics from Cambridge University, an MPA from the Kennedy School, and a PhD in Applied Mathematics from Kent University at Canterbury.

 What People Are Saying

 “Malcolm was exceptionally well informed and knowledgeable.
 He has added so much more depth and texture to my understanding of regulatory practise.
-A true master of the profession, I came away thoroughly inspired!”Director - Regulation and Strategy, Office of the Australian Information Commissioner
+A true master of the profession, I came away thoroughly inspired!”Assistant Director, Fair Work Ombudsman

 “Professor Sparrow delivers compelling insights in a compelling, insightful and memorable way.
 Professor Sparrow managed the room like a true professional and brought the best out of all participants.
 A pleasure to spend two days with him.”Principal Financial Analyst, Department of Treasury NSW

 “Professor Sparrow is an engaging and entertaining presenter and his methods make what could be a dry topic very interesting.
 He uses great practical examples to reinforce the principles and get participants involved.
 I really enjoyed the two days.”Project Manager - Compliance, Commerce Commission NZ

 Date: 11 Aug 2019 By: Criterion Content Team

 While regulation is often described as a threat to innovation, the two go hand in hand as innovation drives efficiency in regulation and regulation ensures proper practice in innovation.
 RegTech, the use of new technology to facilitate the delivery of regulatory requirements, has rapidly risen to prominence.
 Regulators often find themselves without the resources to …